HaozhouWang/postgres/contrib/diskquota/README.md

 database from worker_spi.monitor_databases in postgres.conf, and reload configuration by call `pg_ctl reload`.
 Then database could be dropped successfully.

+2. Temp table.

+Diskquota supports to limit the disk usage of temp table as well.
+But schema and role are different.
+For role, i.e. the owner of the temp table, diakquota will treat it the same as normal tables and sum its table size to its owner's quota.
+While for schema, temp table is located under namespace 'pg_temp_backend_id', so temp table size will not sum to the current schema's qouta.

 # Known Issue.
 Since Postgresql doesn't support READ UNCOMMITTED isolation level, our implementation cannot detect the new created table inside an